4-1-2-1-2 Formation: The Ultimate Coaching Guide

 Rather than playing with wide right and left midfielders, the team sets up with two central midfielders ahead of the DM.

-As we’ve discussed, the DM is a key position in this formation, and their abilities on and off the ball can largely dictate how the team performs.
+As we’ve discussed, the CDM is a key position in this formation, and their abilities on and off the ball can largely dictate how the team performs.

 A lack of defensive awareness can lead to the opposition overrunning the midfield, while inadequacy in possession will prevent the team from building meaningful attacks.